-- Complete all Job Orders on time - Attend ALL classes, and avoid being late (absence/lateness may be permitted if the excuse is communicated to the instructor prior to the session and approved by the instructor. - Participate in critiques/discussions, volunteer CONSTRUCTIVE criticism to classmates - A minimum of 5-10 hours per week is expected OUTSIDE of class time.
-All assignments are due at the BEGINNING of class, unless otherwise noted - Assignments NOT turned in at beginning of class, will be considered LATE - LATE assignments will be lowered for each class session late - All work should be FINISHED, not work in progress

-• This is both a DESIGN and a PROJECT class -- you will be graded based upon (1) timely completion of the job orders and production of a functioning game, and (2) the creativity brought to the design.
+- Complete all Job Orders on time - Attend ALL classes, and avoid being late - Participate in critiques/discussions, volunteer CONSTRUCTIVE criticism to classmates - A minimum of 5-10 hours per week is expected OUTSIDE of class time.
+All assignments are due at the BEGINNING of class, unless otherwise noted - Assignments NOT turned in at beginning of class, will be considered LATE - LATE assignments will be lowered for each class session late - All work should be FINISHED, not work in progress - This is both a DESIGN and a PROJECT class -- you will be graded based upon (1) timely completion of the job orders and production of a functioning game, and (2) the creativity brought to the design.